-Matthew 5:13 “You are the salt of the earth; but if the salt has become tasteless, how can it be made salty again?
-It is no longer good for anything, except to be thrown out and trampled under foot by men.”
+“You are the salt of the earth; but if the salt has become tasteless, how can it be made salty again?
+It is no longer good for anything, except to be thrown out and trampled under foot by men” (v.
+13).

-What follows in this passage, “but if the salt has become tasteless, how will it be made salty again . . . .” is a reiteration and summation of the failure of the aforesaid beatitudinal progression we have just studied.
-Said another way, if you are not beatitudinal, in reality you are not a preserver of society.
+What follows in this passage, but if the salt has become tasteless, how can it be made salty again… is a reiteration and summation of the failure of the previously mentioned “beatitudinal” progression studied.
+Said another way, if you are not “beatitudinal,” in reality, you are not a preserver of society.

 B. RESULTING IN ILLUMINATION TO SOCIETY

-Matthew 5:14 “You are the light of the world.
-A city set on a hill cannot be hidden;”
+“You are the light of the world.
+A city set on a hill cannot be hidden” (v.
+14).

-I read an article that quoted the Pew Research findings regarding Congress, since the November 2016 elections, being composed of 91% Christians.
+I read an article that quoted the Pew Research findings regarding Congress being composed (since the November 2016 elections) of 91 percent Christians.
 The article concluded, “Then why aren’t things different?”
+An updated 2021 Pew Research study showed that 88 percent of the 117th Congress identify as Christian, still a majority.
 While the definition of “Christian” may include many who do not really follow Christ, the point remains, could it be that the believers on the Hill are not living out the progressive order of Jesus’ Beatitudes?
-If they were, it would be indicated in the preservation and illumination of America!
-The influence of salt and light are an indication and equal to the beatitudinal maturity in the life of the believer.
-Pray the Holy Spirit will impart the progressive order of beatitudinal characteristics in your life so as to Maximize Your Influence on the Hill.
-To the degree you are beatitudinal is the degree you are influential.
+If they were, they would be and indicative of them would be preservation and illumination of America!
+The influence of salt and light are an indication and equal to the “beatitudinal” maturity in the life of the believer.
+Pray the Holy Spirit will impart the progressive order of “beatitudinal” characteristics in your life so as to maximize your influence on the Hill.
+To the degree you are “beatitudinal” is the degree you are influential.